-The Disaster Ready Club is a teen program for middle and high school age students.
+The Disaster Ready Club is a teen program for high school age students.
 This training includes planning for disasters and teaching basic response skills, such as fire safety, light search and rescue, family communication planning, team organization, and disaster medical operations.
 The participants of this program will receive a certificate of completion and 24 hours of Community Service.
 Please review our Calendar for time, dates and locations.

 Disaster Ready Summer Camp

-This youth Disaster Ready Summer Camp program is designed for elementary school age children in coordination with the Denver Office of Emergency Management and Homeland Security and Parks and Recordation Department.
-The children are involved in disaster preparedness activities such as sheltering in place, medical first aid, and packing a kit.
+The youth Disaster Ready Summer Camp program is designed for elementary school age children in coordination with the Denver Office of Emergency Management and Homeland Security and Parks and Recreation Department.
+The children are involved in disaster preparedness activities such as sheltering in place, medical first aid, and learning how to pack an emergency kit.